jj1bdx/airspy-fmradion/README.md

 ### FM multipath filter

-* An LMS-based multipath filter can be enabled after IF AGC
+* A Normalized LMS-based multipath filter can be enabled after IF AGC
 * IF sample stages can be defined by `-E` options
 * Reference amplitude level: 1.0
 * For Mac mini 2018 with 3.2 GHz Intel Core i7, 288 stages consume 99% of one CPU core